aslak01/node-epd-display/README.md

 # node-epd-display

-Draw something with ssr canvas (`@napi-rs/canvas`) and display it on an e-paper display with Waveshare's C drivers.
-WIP
+Weather and transit chart for Waveshare 3.7" e-paper display using `@napi-rs/canvas` and native C drivers.

 This is configured to build the following weather and local transit chart, including rain and transit delays, should there be any, based on data from `yr` and `entur`, configured locally on a Raspberry Pi to refresh every 10 minutes, to always contain relevant data.